iamask/workflow-r2-image-metdata-update-with-ai/README.md

 # Cloudflare Workflows

-This is the starter template for Workflows, a durable execution engine built on top of Cloudflare Workers.
+Workflows is a durable execution engine built on top of Cloudflare Workers with built-in retries and stateful progress tracking.

-This workflow updates the customMetadata of all the Images stored in r2 bucket by using Image classification Model ResNet50
+This workflow updates the customMetadata of all the Images stored in r2 bucket by using Image classification Model ResNet50 via Workers AI

 ![Screenshot R2.](https://r2.zxc.co.in/git_readme/r2image_workflow.png)